kevmhughes/nuwe-reto-frontend/README.md

 ### Deployment
 * Github Pages

-## Things to do:
+## Things to do
-I wasn´t able to fulfill 100% of the requisites on the day of the hackathon due to personal commitments, and only being able to dedicate several hours to the challenge.
+I wasn´t able to fulfil 100% of the requisites on the day of the hackathon due to personal commitments, and only being able to dedicate several hours to the challenge.

 #### Pending tasks: